14-year-old suspect detained after deadly shooting at Bangkok shopping mall - EFE Noticias

-Bangkok, Oct 3 (EFE).- At least three people were killed and four others were wounded in a shooting at a luxury shopping mall in Bangkok on Tuesday, emergency services said.
+Bangkok, Oct 3 (EFE).- Police in Thailand have arrested a 14-year-old boy suspected of carrying out a deadly shooting at a luxury shopping mall in Bangkok on Tuesday.

-Police said on social media that a 14-year-old boy has been arrested after the shooting at the Siam Paragon shopping center, one of the most popular malls in the heart of the Thai capital.
+Authorities confirmed on social media that the boy has been taken into police custody following the incident at the Siam Paragon shopping center, one of the most popular malls in the heart of the Thai capital, amid confusion over the death toll.

-Police sources told EFE that a Chinese national and a Burmese worker were among the dead.
+Emergency services initially said three people had died, later lowering the toll to one, before police eventually confirmed the deaths of two people, a Chinese woman and a man from Myanmar.

 The incident occurred at around 4:30 pm local time.
 Less than an hour after the shooting began, officers were able to detain and arrest the suspect.